 - Join PSBA – become a member of Puget Sound Beekeepers Association and you will supports our mission to educate beekeepers and support research for bee health.
 You’ll receive monthly emails with beekeeper alerts as a member, but you can subscribe to our PSBA Buzz Blog anytime.

 - Attend PSBA monthly meetings – free and open to the public.
 Come hear from informative speakers and show up for the free beekeeper lesson at 6:30 pm before each meeting.
-You’ll also get to meet with your local neighborhood beekeeper – you’ll need their support between meetings!
+If you miss a meeting, our YouTube channel has recordings of lessons and speakers.

 - Keep beekeeping legal!
 This means keeping bees in accordance with local laws.
 Every beekeeper in Washington state is required to Register hives with WSDA, no exceptions.
 Registration requires a nominal annual fee and late fees are minimal.
 WSDA registration funds go towards apiary research and documentation of hives throughout the state provides data that can be used to investigate colony loss through poisoning or natural disaster.
 Also: know your local beekeeping laws.
 Your actions as an individual beekeeper impact all beekeepers.